Zazzles2908/Mini-Agent_ACP/documents/10_ARCHIVE/base_claude_SDK/search_claude_zai.md

 ```
 </CodeGroup>

-## Claude's response with citations
+## MiniMax-M2's response with citations

-Regardless of how search results are provided, Claude automatically includes citations when using information from them:
+Regardless of how search results are provided, MiniMax-M2 automatically includes citations when using information from them:

 ```json
 {